 Blue Nile Packaging

 A ring box needs to purvey the quality of the ring it contains, hence the fact so many wily proposers in the past have forked out for an expensive box to house a much cheaper ring.
-A Blue Nile box does not scream style and elegance, and needs an upgrade to match the cost of its contents.
+A Blue Nile box does not scream style and elegance and needs an upgrade to match the cost of its contents.

 Blue Nile Returns Policy

 Blue Nile’s return policy allows customers to return any item within 30 days of purchase for a full refund or exchange.
-They also offer a one-year warranty on all new items and a free lifetime warranty on diamond jewellery.
-Customers must ensure that their items are in original condition and include all original documents, packaging and accessories for a successful return.
-Rather than bore you with any more details you can read the criteria for yourself here.
+They also offer a one-year warranty on all new items and a free lifetime warranty on diamond jewelry.

 Bottom Line

-Blue Nile Review: 3 out of 5 ★★★ by
+Blue Nile Review:

 Richard Jenkins, The Diamond Guru